manudelu/ResearchTrackI_Assignment2/README.md

 It is the purpose of this assignment to develop a ROS package containing three ROS nodes that provide a way to interact with the environment presented in the `assignment_2_2022` package.

-The aim of the assignment is to create a new package, in which the following nodes will be developed:
+The aim of the assignment is to create a package, in which the following nodes will be developed:
 - Node A: A node that implements an action client, allowing the user to set a target (x, y) or to cancel it.
 The node also publishes the robot position and velocity as a custom message (x, y, vel_x, vel_z), by relying on the values published on the topic /odom;
 - Node B: A service node that, when called, prints the number of goals reached and cancelled;
 - Node C: A node that subscribes to the robot’s position and velocity (using the custom message) and prints the distance of the robot from the target and the robot’s average speed.